The judicial system, like any other human-made structure, could be better.

 FAQs:

-- Typically, one must file an appeal within 49 days of the final judgment or order being appealed.
-However, certain types of cases or specific circumstances might alter this timeframe.
+Typically, one must file an appeal within 49 days of the final verdict in district court criminal cases, and 35 days for county court criminal cases.
 It’s vital to consult with an attorney immediately after conviction to ensure deadlines are met.

-- The court might reverse the conviction, reduce the sentence, or remand the case for a new trial, depending on the identified errors.
+The court might reverse the conviction, remand the case back to the trial court for resentencing, or remand the case for a new trial, depending on the identified errors.

 Conclusion